Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-Explanation of Sample Code
+Explanation of the Sample Code

 2. Waiting and Notification with Condition Variables